cholette/HelioSoil/README.md

 The input data workbook has the following sheets:

 * *Dust* which has at least two columns with the Parameter name in the first column and the parameter value in the second column.
 The following parameters must be defined:
-  * `D`, three element vector (separated  by semi-colons) describing the diameter grid for the dust size distribution
+  * `D`, three element vector (separated by semicolons) describing the diameter grid for the dust size distribution
   * `N_size`, integer, number of modes in the airborne dust distribution
-  * `N_d`, `N_size` element vector (separated  by semi-colons) describing the number parameters (heights) for each of the lognormal modes of the airborne dust distribution
+  * `N_d`, `N_size` element vector (separated by semicolons) describing the number parameters (heights) for each of the lognormal modes of the airborne dust distribution
-  * `mu`, `N_size` element vector (separated  by semi-colons) describing the mean parameters for each of the lognormal modes of the airborne dust distribution
+  * `mu`, `N_size` element vector (separated by semicolons) describing the mean parameters for each of the lognormal modes of the airborne dust distribution
-  * `sigma`, `N_size` element vector (separated  by semi-colons) describing the sigma parameters for each of the lognormal modes of the airborne dust distribution
+  * `sigma`, `N_size` element vector (separated by semicolons) describing the sigma parameters for each of the lognormal modes of the airborne dust distribution
   * `rho`, integer, dust density in kg/m^3
   * `hamaker_dust`, Hamaker constant of dust in J
   * `poisson`, Poisson ration of dust